 For assistance with any of the above information, or if you have any other questions, please feel free to contact the Airman & Family Readiness Center’s EFMP Coordinator at 634-3366.
 It would be our pleasure to help you and your special needs family members while you live on Kadena Air Base and future duty locations.

 One of the greatest challenges facing most individuals is managing finances and planning for the future.
-The Personal Financial Management Program offers the opportunity to learn the basics of sound financial management via classroom instruction or during individual consultations.
-From learning to balance a checkbook to planning for your retirement, let the experts at the Airman & Family Readiness Center help you discover how to take control of your financial future.
+The Personal Financial Readiness Program offers the opportunity to learn the basics of sound financial management via classroom instruction or during individual consultations.
+From learning how to budget to planning for your retirement, let the experts at the Airman & Family Readiness Center help you discover how to take control of your financial future.

 Budgeting and goal setting are critical to your financial success.
 Learn to take control of your finances from the basics of budgeting through beginning investment strategies.
-We can help you with:
+We can help you with the following financial touch points listed below:

 Here is a tool to help you develop a simple budget and work towards meeting your financial goals: